Soil Biogeochemistry: CO₂ Production and O₂ Consumption

 Microbial Respiration: DAMM Model

-The microbial source term $S_m$ represents heterotrophic respiration and is computed using the Dual Arrhenius and Michaelis-Menten (DAMM) kinetics model Davidson et al. [31]:
+The microbial source term $S_m$ is computed using the Dual Arrhenius and Michaelis-Menten (DAMM) kinetics model Davidson et al. [32]:

 Maximum Respiration Rate

-The maximum potential respiration rate follows Arrhenius kinetics:
+The maximum respiration rate follows Arrhenius kinetics, written here in centered form:

 Substrate Availability

-The concentration of soluble carbon substrates available to microbes depends on diffusion through soil water films:
+The concentration of soluble carbon substrate available to microbes depends on diffusion through soil water films:

 where:

-is the diffusion coefficient of soluble carbon (dimensionless)
+• the dimensionless diffusion coefficient of soluble carbon in water, $D_{liq}$;

 The substrate limitation factor follows Michaelis-Menten kinetics: